chris-casper/chris-casper.github.io/_posts/2025-04-03-Nicelabel-File-Export.md

 ## Support

-Nicelabel's front line support is flat out terrible.
-But if you escalate tickets, their second and third tier support are excellent.
+Nicelabel's second and third tier support are excellent.
 They know their stuff and are super helpful.

 They provided the info that the files are stored in the DB, not in flat files.
 And that the official guidance is to enable version control.
 But if you haven't turned that on, you'd need to restore the DB or fire up a virtual clone, restore the DB on that clone and export Nicelabel Designer from the clone.
 That sounds like work, so I went looking for a better solution.

 ## Exporting files from T-SQL

 This isn't uncommon.
 SSRS does the same thing.
 But there is a handy powershell command to export all of the files to RDL.
 I schedule it nightly.

 It's saved my bacon many times, and I always implement it when firing up a new SSRS instance.

 ```powershell